jjmurre/GOB-API/README.md

 - HAL JSON: http://127.0.0.1:8141/gob/
 - GraphQL: http://localhost:8141/gob/graphql/

-The ip address of the server is also reported at stdout when starting the API from the command line
+The IP address of the server is also reported at stdout when starting the API from the command line

+### Streaming output

+Instead of having the API compute the result and return it as a whole or in paged format, data can also be retrieved streaming.
+This not only limits the memory usage of the API but also allows for more easy processing of the data.

+- Streaming HAL JSON output can be obtained by using ?streaming=true or ?ndjson=true as URL parameter.
+- Streaming GraphQL output can be obtained by using the endpoint .../graphql/streaming

 ### Tests